-Answers From The Experts: Q&A With A Log Cabin Maintenance Expert
+Answers From Experts: Q&A With Log Cabin Maintenance Expert

 Earlier in the month we announced our “Answers from the Experts” series.
 In part two of the series we have interviewed John Schroeder from log help, a log cabin expert, on some of your most popular questions on maintaining, protecting and looking after your log cabin home.

-For those of you who own a log home, this post will help you with key maintenance elements of maintaining/restoring chinking, staining your cabin and protecting against mildew, mold, termites and rot.
+For those of you who own a log home, this post will help you with key maintenance elements of maintaining/restoring caulking, staining your cabin, and protecting against mildew, mold, termites, and rot.

 A full transcript of our interview with John can be seen below:

 Why should a log cabin owner be interested in or care about regularly maintaining their log cabin home?